 “GET YOUR HEAD IN THE GAME, BEN!”

-Professor stood on my right shoulder, surely fuming and flushed scarlet like the red-ink annotations on my annotation assignments.
+Professor stood on my right shoulder, surely fuming and flushed scarlet like the red-ink write-outs on my annotation assignments.
 It was like the start of week six and he realized I might not be taking this seriously enough—something about the smell of Jane in my hair and front pocket.
 But I didn’t take the time to notice—I had questions to ask, like this one: “With the advent of internet as a platform for music distribution, do you guys consider yourselves a part of a more local scene in New York or a global internet scene?”
-I felt pretty proud about that one—but I could masturbate over it later—Fifth Ben had already started talking: “I mean, we definitely spring from New York—”
+I felt pretty proud about that one—but I could jerk-off over it later—Fifth Ben had already started talking: “I mean, we definitely spring from New York—”